Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 # 1 Intuition and Notation

-In general, binary classification is of great interests since it is the bottom line for multi-classes classification.
-The simplest case of binary classification is to classify points in space and can be sovled by using a determinist algorithm called support vector machine.
+In general, binary classification is of great interests since it is the simplest case for multi-classes classification.
+One of the binary classification is to classify points in a random dimensional space and can be sovled by using a determinist algorithm called support vector machine.

 ![SVM Intuition](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_intuition.png)

 From the figure, we have A, B and C point in the space.
-A is the safest point since it is far from the **boundary line**, while C is the most dangerous point since it is close to the **hyperplane**.
+A is the safest point since it is far from the **boundary line (hyperplane in high dimensions)**, while C is the most dangerous point since it is close to the **hyperplane**.
 The distance between the boundary line and the point is called **margin**.

 We also denote $x$ as feature vector, $y$ as label and $h$ as classifier.
 Thus, the classifier an be shown as:

 $$h_{w,b}(x) = g(w^Tx + b)$$

 Note, we have w, b instead $\theta$ here.
 And the label only takes the value 1 and -1 instead of 0 and 1.
-The classifier predicts directly as 1 or -1 like **perceptron algorithm** without calculating the probability like what logistic algorithm does. **However, this does not mean SVM cannot output its corresponding probability.
-Rather, it will tell us how confident the predict is. **
+The classifier predicts directly as 1 or -1 like **perceptron algorithm** without calculating the probability like what logistic algorithm does. **However, some library, for example scikit-learn in Python, does provide SVM with probabilistic output.
+They achieve this by using a conversion function such as logistic function.
+Many other conversion functions are available.**

 # 2 Functional and Geometric Margins